2 more ex-Pilot Flying J employees get prison sentences

 CHATTANOOGA, Tenn. — Two more former employees of truck stop chain Pilot Flying J have been sentenced in connection with a rebate scam.

-The Knoxville News Sentinel reports that U.S. District Judge Curtis Collier sentenced former Pilot Flying J vice president Scott “Scooter” Wombold to six years and former account representative Heather Jones to 43 months Friday.
+The Knoxville News Sentinel reports that U.S. District Judge Curtis Collier sentenced former Pilot Flying J vice president Scott “Scooter” Wombold to six years and former account representative Heather Jones to more than 2 ½ years Friday.

 Collier sentenced former company president Mark Hazelwood to 12 ½ years in prison and fined him $750,000 last month.

-Note: This story has been corrected to show that the sentence given to Heather Jones was more than 2 ½ years, not 43 months.